 Examples of hours/activities that are not funded

-We do not fund hours that do not meet the criteria for funding or are not relevant to the student’s study programme.
-As a guide, we do not fund:
+We do not fund hours that do not meet the criteria for funding or are not relevant to the student’s study programme, including:

 - voluntary extra-curricular activities and clubs delivered during breaks or outside the normal working pattern